-Rupert Bowers QC was ranked as a leader in his field in Chambers and Partners and Legal 500 publications before taking silk and has been ranked every year since being in silk.
-He maintains a broad practice undertaking business and financial crime and extradition with expertise in ancillary matters associated with criminal investigations.
-He places particular emphasis on challenging search warrants, cash seizures, restraint and freezing orders including the new orders pursuant to the Criminal Finances Act 2017, and arrest and detention.
+Rupert Bowers QC was called to the Bar in 1995 and took silk in 2015.
+He was ranked as a leader in his field in the Chambers and Partners and Legal 500 publications before taking silk and has been ranked every year since being in silk.

-Recent and current cases include representing a Premiership football club in the current HMRC investigation into tax evasion in player transfers, a fintech company subject to an Account Freezing Order, and successfully representing a major futures trading company in relation to the unlawful freezing of over $3 million of their funds (R (Merida Oil Traders Ltd) & Others v Central Criminal Court 1 W.L.R.
-3680).
+Recent cases include representing a Premiership football club in the HMRC investigation into tax evasion in player transfers, a fintech company subject to an Account Freezing Order, successfully representing a major futures trading company in relation to the unlawful freezing of over $3 million of their funds, and advising the American multi-national company KBR in the current SFO investigation.

 JUDICIAL REVIEW/POLICE LAW

 R (Merida Oil Traders) & Others v Central Criminal Court & Others EWHC 747 (Admin) – Case addressing the unlawful practice of the City of London Police of asking financial institutions to create cheques via production orders so they may then be seized using the summary cash seizure provisions and frozen in the Magistrates’ Court.
 (Click here)